Arthelh/NCNF/summaries/sprint4.md

 This week I implemented some tests on the Map ToolBar and did some more tests for the rest of the project to increase the coverage to allow for more room for untestable/hard to test features.
 For both part we worked together with Jeremie to increase the coverage and figure out how to do it.
-I still have the implementation of the gps into the map to do next week.
+I also implemented the gps into the map by adding a button that when clicked requests for permission if not yet granted and/or moves the map back to the location of the user.

-Surprisingly it took less time to do my tasks than what was expected
+Surprisingly it took less time to do my tasks than what was expected for the testing tasks, but the gps took a bit longer than expected.

 # David